Dave Raymond’s American History Curriculum

 - It encourages students to take their time and do their best work, especially on their portfolio, project, and research paper.

 - The videos are interesting, easy to understand, and full of stunning artwork.

 - Instead of just facts and figures, the curriculum tells stories to help you understand and appreciate history and its important figures.

 - The Teacher’s Manual saves me a ton of time because everything I need is right there.

 - With this curriculum, there’s enough material to count as 1 high school history credit.
 Can I tell you how much I love that?!

 If you need an American history curriculum, definitely look at having your teen learn American History from Dave Raymond.

 - Information needed for thesis papers, student projects, and a year-long portfolio

 Want to see it for yourself?
-You can watch lessons for FREE!
+You can watch some FREE American History Lessons!